apache/hudi/rfc/rfc-51/rfc-51.md

 2. query with , such as select col1, col2 from testTable where col3 = 'xxx';
 3. query with multiple predicate
 In some specific scenarios, row id is enough to do the right thing, such as judging whether specific record exists.
-Next, we will discuss the detailed implementation of lucene based record level index from three parts *Index Generation & Update*, *Index Storage* and *Index Usage*.
+Next, we will discuss the detailed implementation of lucene based secondary index from three parts *Index Generation & Update*, *Index Storage* and *Index Usage*.